hyperledger/indy-hipe/text/postgres-storage-plugin/README.md

 1. Copy the existing default plug-in and convert from SQLite to Postgres (within the indy-sdk)
 1. "Wrap" the Postgres plug-in with a separate API class to handle marshalling and unmarshalling the API parameters and responses

-In this manner the same code runs in both the in-sdk and plug-in versions of the Postgres storage:
+In this manner the same code can run both the Indy-sdk and plug-in versions of the Postgres storage:

 ![Wallet Storage Components](./design/sdk-storage.png)

 In the above diagram:

-- The in-memory plug-in is the sample provided in the Indy-sdk - an example has been provided bundling this plug-in into a dynamically shared library (the code is essentially unchanged)
+- The in-memory plug-in is the sample provided in the Indy-sdk - the above repository includes an example bundling this plug-in into a dynamically shared library (the code is essentially unchanged)
 - The Postgres storage within the Indy-sdk is a copy of the existing "default" SQLite storage, modified to connect to a Postgres database
 - The Postgres storage in the plug-in is essentially the same code, wrapped in a "shim" to support conversion between the c-callable API's and the rust functions

+(Note that only the plug-in version is included in the initial implementation.)

 There are some changes required to code running in the plug-in vs statically linked in the Indy-sdk:

 - Postgres database connections cannot be shared between threads, so the r2d2 connection pool was included to manage pooled connections (https://docs.rs/r2d2/0.8.2/r2d2/ and https://docs.rs/r2d2_postgres/0.14.0/r2d2_postgres/)
 - Because database connections can't be shared, the StorageIterator wasn't implemented, and search results are cached as record sets (the full set of records is loaded and stored in a memory cache) - this is discussed below as an "outstanding issue"
-- Some code is duplicated between the Indy-sdk and storage plug-in - this is illustrated on the above diagram
+- Some code is duplicated between the Indy-sdk and storage plug-in - this is illustrated in the above diagram

 In addition a few changes were required to the Indy-sdk code, and there are some existing dependencies on Indy-sdk:

-- Error codes - under api::ErrorCode and errors::common, errors::wallet
+- Dependencies on api::ErrorCode, errors::common, errors::wallet (e.g. https://github.com/ianco/indy-sdk/blob/postgres_plugin/samples/storage/storage-postgres/src/postgres_wallet.rs#L13, https://github.com/ianco/indy-sdk/blob/postgres_plugin/samples/storage/storage-postgres/src/postgres_storage/mod.rs#L18)
-- Changed "mod errors" to "pub mod errors"
+- Changed "mod errors" to "pub mod errors" (https://github.com/ianco/indy-sdk/blob/postgres_plugin/libindy/src/lib.rs#L48)
-- Added "impl From<postgres::error::Error> for WalletStorageError" to errors/wallet.rs
+- Added "impl From<postgres::error::Error> for WalletStorageError" to errors/wallet.rs (https://github.com/ianco/indy-sdk/blob/postgres_plugin/libindy/src/errors/wallet.rs#L205)
-- Added error code mapping to plugged/mod.rs for ItemAlreadyExists, ItemNotFound
+- Added error code mapping to plugged/mod.rs for ItemAlreadyExists, ItemNotFound (e.g. https://github.com/ianco/indy-sdk/blob/postgres_plugin/libindy/src/services/wallet/storage/plugged/mod.rs#L407, https://github.com/ianco/indy-sdk/blob/postgres_plugin/libindy/src/services/wallet/storage/plugged/mod.rs#L478)
-- Added a new method in language.rs (code is duplicated in the plug-in) "parse_from_json_encrypted" to convert from json as passed to the plug-in (encrypted and base64-encoded) to the Operator data structure
+- Added a new method in language.rs (code is duplicated in the plug-in) "parse_from_json_encrypted" to convert from json as passed to the plug-in (encrypted and base64-encoded) to the Operator data structure (https://github.com/ianco/indy-sdk/blob/postgres_plugin/samples/storage/storage-postgres/src/postgres_storage/language.rs#L172) - this is called to un-marshall the API parameter for a wallet search (https://github.com/ianco/indy-sdk/blob/postgres_plugin/samples/storage/storage-postgres/src/postgres_wallet.rs#L599)

 ## Indy-sdk Testing Integration